Kingsford-Group/autotunex/README.md

 # AutoTuneX

 This repo contains the trained parameter advisor models for Scallop and StringTie2.
-For details on these models, please read our manuscript "Adaptive, sample-specific parameter selection for more accurate transcript assembly" (https://www.biorxiv.org/content/10.1101/2024.01.25.577290v1.abstract).
+For details on these models, please read our manuscript "Data-driven AI system for learning how to run transcript assemblers" (https://doi.org/10.1101/2024.01.25.577290).

+## Installation

+Install the python dependencies: `pip install -r requirements.txt`, we use python 3.10.12.

+## Usage

 Here we provide an example of generating a parameter advisor set for a new RNA-seq sample via our model.

-## Download fastq files
+### Download fastq files

 Download fastq files of the sample (e.g. SRA accession number:SRR1023790) from https://sra-explorer.info.

 ## Generate advisor set

 1. Download Mash from https://mash.readthedocs.io/en/latest/.
-2. Install the python dependencies: `pip install -r requirements.txt`, we use python 3.10.12.
-3. download all the files from https://doi.org/10.1184/R1/25037156.v1, here we need to use the following files:
+2. download all the files from https://doi.org/10.1184/R1/25037156.v1, here we need to use the following files:

    (1) trained_scallop.pth: the trained parameter advising model for Scallop.